diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 **Verify:**

-- [ ] within 30 seconds you see the change in the `ScoutTrainingApp.Browser` tab on the right hand side.
+- [ ] (local PC) within two minutes you see the change in the `ScoutTrainingApp.Browser` tab on the right hand side.
+- [ ] (GitHub Codespaces) within a minute you see the change in your *second* browser window

 ## Send changes to the instructor